Natural Gas Services Group (NYSE:NGS) Releases Quarterly Earnings Results, Misses Expectations By $0.12 EPS

-Natural Gas Services Group (NYSE:NGS) posted its quarterly earnings data on Wednesday.
-The oil and gas company reported ($0.17) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.05) by ($0.12), MarketWatch Earnings reports.
-Natural Gas Services Group had a negative net margin of 3.89% and a negative return on equity of 1.06%.
+Natural Gas Services Group (NYSE:NGS) released its quarterly earnings results on Wednesday.
+The oil and gas company reported ($0.17) EPS for the quarter, missing analysts’ consensus estimates of ($0.05) by ($0.12), MarketWatch Earnings reports.
+Natural Gas Services Group had a negative return on equity of 1.06% and a negative net margin of 3.89%.

 About Natural Gas Services Group